thebarty/meteor-denormalized-views/README.md

 If within your app you only write to "source"-collection, that is all you have to do, because by setting up ``addSyncronisation`` you enabled the automatic synchronization between "source"-Collection and "view"-collection.

 **BUT** changes made to other "related"-collections will potentially invalidate data within your "view"-collection.
-In our example that would happen when you update ``Authors.name``. *(p.e. ``PostsDenormalized.authorsCache.name`` will then contain the wrong old name)*
+In our example that would happen when you update ``Authors.name``. *(p.e. ``PostsDenormalizedView.authorsCache.name`` will then contain the wrong old name)*

-There are **2 options to keep your the "view"-collection in sync with "related"-collection**:
+There are **2 options to keep the "view"-collection in sync with "related"-collection**:
  1. hook up the **"related"-collection** via ``refreshByCollection()`` and let this package to the rest
  2. do it **manually** via ``refreshManually(identifier)``